-Protecting the identity of the reporter can make it more difficult for organizations to openly discuss what happened, brainstorm solutions, and provide feedback.
-Feedback is important when it comes to learning from incidents and creating awareness about patient safety.
-Allowing for anonymous reporting can limit an organization’s ability to identify and track improvements.
+Protecting the reporter's identity can make it more difficult for organizations to discuss what happened, brainstorm solutions openly, and provide feedback.
+Feedback is essential for learning from incidents and creating awareness about patient safety.
+Allowing for anonymous reporting can limit an organization's ability to identify and track improvements.

 3. Investing time to train employees

 Implementing a new incident reporting system involves a certain level of training and support for staff.
-During Trinity Health’s implementation of their anonymous reporting system, the varying levels of clinical staff’s computing skills and inconsistencies in technologies across hospital locations initially posed a challenge.
-(2) However, standardization of technology, training, and simplified incident reporting processes were able to resolve the issue.
+During Trinity Health's implementation of their anonymous incident reporting system, the varying levels of clinical staff's computing skills and inconsistencies in technologies across hospital locations initially posed a challenge.
+(2) However, standardization of technology, training, and simplified incident reporting processes could resolve the issue.

-While anonymous incident reporting systems improve reporter protection, safety culture, and rate of reporting, they can also render it difficult to follow up on missing information and optimize learning.
+While an anonymous incident reporting system can improve reporter protection, safety culture, and reporting rate, it can also render it difficult to follow up on missing information and optimize learning.
 These benefits and potential downsides are important to consider when implementing an incident reporting system.

-Performance Health Partner’s Incident Reporting Software includes prevention, reporting, and post-event analysis to bring your organization closer to zero harm.
-Learn more at https://www.performancehealthus.com/patient-safety or request a demo here.
+Performance Health Partner's Anonymous Incident Reporting Software includes prevention, reporting, and post-event analysis to bring your organization closer to zero harm.